CHOOSING THE RIGHT PUREBRED

 any, your work schedule, property, and purpose.

-little to no idea where to get solid information.
-A proper and thoughtful choice of the best breed and the best
+A thoughtful choice of the best breed and the best

 individual dog for your needs can make the difference between a rewarding relationship lasting over ten years or a stressful and